oorischubert/slobot/README.md

 There are 2 main use cases
 1. sim to real, where genesis controls the physical robot
-2. real to sim, where the servo positions will trigger rendering in genesis
+2. real to sim, where the physical robot moves will refresh the robot rendering in genesis

 ## Acknowledgements